Use of Personal Device Volunteer Parameters

 Airwatch (Intelligent Hub) installation is required for use of a personal Mobile Device to access Mednet Outlook:

-- Departments must ensure Airwatch is properly installed before volunteer/student uses the device for Mednet access.
+- Departments must provide and ensure Airwatch is properly installed before volunteer/student uses the device for Mednet access.

 - NOTE: Having Airwatch does NOT mean the volunteer/students are permitted to access identifiable information of patients or study participants.

-What are NOT permitted even if personal device is properly UCLA Health encrypted and anti-virus software (i. .Sophos, etc.) installed?
+What are NOT permitted even if personal device is properly UCLA Health encrypted and anti-virus software (i. e.Sophos, etc.) installed?

 - Volunteers/SRP Students are NOT permitted to access or store any clinical data, "identifiable information", or restricted information (deemed by the department) on personal devices OR remotely.